CodeTheDream/wiki-med/README.md

 ### Trouble Shooing
 If this error is displayed:
-> Environment data not found in the schema.
+    Environment data not found in the schema.

-enter this in the terminal
+Enter this in the terminal
 `bin/rails db:environment:set RAILS_ENV=development`
 `rake db:reset`